-Khloe Kardashian Covers Her Baby Bump Again While Snapchatting With Kourtney In A Sports Bra
+Khloe Kardashian Teases Rumored Pregnancy Again With Wild New Video — Watch

 Khloe Kardashian will stop at nothing to keep us all wondering whether or not she’s pregnant.
-Watch the new Snapchat video that has Khloe hiding her baby bump here!
+Watch her new Snapchat video, here!

 When will we finally know whether or not Khloe Kardashian, 33, is actually pregnant?
 The reality TV star has kept her rumored pregnancy under extremely tight wraps, and a new series of videos posted by Kourtney Kardashian, 38, to her Snapchat is yet another instance of Khloe keeping us guessing and prolonging the mystery.
 In one video, we see Khloe, who appears to be wearing a sports bra, holding both arms over her belly with Kourtney next to her.
 Um, can you kindly move your hands, Khloe?
 Watch the Snapchat clip below, and judge for yourself whether her arm placement is meant to cover a baby bump or not.